samucodesh/intro/contributing/CONTRIBUTING.md

 - Do you spot a bug in any of our courses?
 Or do you have an idea for enhancing our courses and want to add a section or a chapter to a course?

   You can create an issue and fill out our issue form to address it.
 But our maintainers need to triage the issue before you can work on it.
-If you wish to work on the issue you submitted, please inform and tag the `@open-sauced/docs` team in the comment.
+If you wish to work on the issue you submitted, please inform and tag the maintainers in the comment.

-You can always ask for help in our [Community](https://github.com/open-sauced/intro/discussions) if you get stuck while working on your changes or need clarification.
+You can always ask for help in our [Community](https://github.com/OpenSource-Communities/intro/discussions) if you get stuck while working on your changes or need clarification.

 ## Pull Requests (PRs)